petarivanovv9/Functional-Programming/README.md

 # Functional-Programming

-Some materials and all Scheme and Haskell tasks from the Functional Programming course in @ Sofia University.
+All of my materials on the Functional Programming course in @ Sofia University.